FeIR-Firmansyah/CrudAPIWithGolangAndMysql/README.md

 ### `/animal/<id>`

 #### GET Method
-- **Description**: retrieves the details of a specific animal identified by its unique id
+- **Description**: retrieves the details of a specific animal identified by its provided ID
 - **Additional Body Data**: None.